Stony Brook for history buffs

 Stroll to the Stony Brook Village Center for the next historic location (631-751-2244, stonybrookvillage.com).
 Look up at The Stony Brook Post Office — the mechanical eagle perched at the top has flapped its wings every hour on the hour from 8 a.m. to 8 p.m. since 1941.
 You can also window shop at the Village Center’s more than 30 stores.

-Have lunch at the Three Village Inn, one of seven restaurants at the Village Center (631-751-0555, lessings.com); the building dates from 1751.
+Have lunch at the Three Village Inn's Mirabelle Tavern, one of seven restaurants at the Village Center (631-751-0555, lessings.com); the building dates from 1751.
 Next door to the Three Village Inn is The Jazz Loft, a museum specializing in jazz memorabilia and performances ($10 adults, free younger than 12: 631-751-1895; thejazzloft.org).

 Within a short walk is The Long Island Museum of American Art, History and Carriages, also known as The Long Island Museum.
 It has a collection of more than 200 carriages as well as paintings, sculptures and prints ($10 adults, $5 ages 6-17, closed Mon.-Wed.; 631-751-0066; longislandmuseum.org).